MaaxGr/NotionTodoistSync/README.md

 Sync a notion database with todoist.
 This project is work in progress.

+## Important Update

+This project is stale and i have no time to continue this at the moment!
+I am sorry.

 ## Get Updates

 To get updates and beta test the application, when its stable enough: